 Your application file is complete and ready for review when we have received your:

 - Standardized test results (optional, but required for some programs)

 As you are preparing to complete Messiah’s online application, it would be helpful for you to have handy the email address for your high school guidance counselor (if applicable).

 Admission decisions and deadlines

-The Admissions Committee seeks to admit those applicants who are most likely to benefit from and contribute to the Messiah College community.
+The Admissions Committee seeks to admit those applicants who are most likely to benefit from and contribute to the Messiah community.
 Once all application documents are received, admission decisions are processed on a rolling or continuous basis.
 The applications have no deadline or due date.

 If you would like additional information, clarification or a paper copy, please contact the Department of Safety at 717-766-2511, ext.
 6005.

-This serves as notification to current and prospective students that, pursuant to Section 486 of the Higher Education Act, Messiah College’s six-year graduation rate and other retention/graduation data are available online.
+This serves as notification to current and prospective students that, pursuant to Section 486 of the Higher Education Act, Messiah University's six-year graduation rate and other retention/graduation data are available online.
 A hard copy will be provided upon request by contacting the Institutional Research Office.
 View the statistics online.